The University of Salford is ‘walking on sunshine’

 Green Futures is led by Dr Zeljka Krpetic, lecturer in physical chemistry, Dr Natalie Ferry, senior lecture in biotechnology and Dr Lawrence Giles, senior lecturer in Photography.
 They said the event will “explore how we can convert the biomass into energy that we can use to fuel our cars as an alternative to polluting and unsustainable fossil fuels.”

 The event is part of a larger exhibition created by MOSI called The Sun, which takes place from 20 July – 5 January.
 In The Sun, scientists contemplate the ever-changing relationship with our closest star.
-If you wish to attend this action-packed event, you can book your tickets here.
+If you wish to attend this action-packed event.